Pete-Hamlin/language-unrealscript/README.md

 I noticed Atom did not yet have a syntax package for the language, so I thought I'd make one.
 It will load for any file with the .uc extension.

-Contributions to the language are more than welcome, in fact I active encourage others to Fork the repo and create pull requests.
+Contributions to the language are more than welcome, in fact I actively encourage others to Fork the repo and create pull requests.

 ## Install